 So after taking notes from both the textbook and the PowerPoint.
 I will then look at the notes that I took during the class, and add them to my notes too.

 I really like that I can plug in points where ever I want in my Microsoft word notes, and it doesn’t ruin the whole page.

 In my written notes, my main points would sometimes be out of order.
 Because I was pulling from so many different resources and didn’t organize it well in my head before writing it out.

-With typed out notes I don’t have to pre-think about where a certain point should go.
+With typed-out notes, I don’t have to think about where a certain point should go.
 I can just type and format it better later.

 When I type my notes onto Microsoft word, I type the words exactly how I see them on the Powerpoint.
 Sometimes I would reword it in my own words, but usually, I like how the professor wrote it out.
 But if the way your professor writes stuff out is confusing, or its easier to understand in your own words, then do that.

 After writing down my notes for any particular slide, I re-read my notes, and make sure that I completely understand my notes.
 If not, I will look up the information in the textbook, if I didn’t do so already.
 The textbook will usually explain the concept to a much greater degree than the PowerPoint.

 If I still have questions, I write out my questions in green under the bullet point that I am confused about in the word document.

 To get the answers to these questions, I either look it up on google and try to figure it out myself.
 Or I make an appointment for my professor’s office hours.
 Or I will ask the question before classes start.